Overdraft – Meaning

 Authorized or Agreed Overdraft

-When an account holder has already applied for overdraft and the bank has granted the facility, then such an overdraft is termed as an authorized or agreed overdraft.
+When an account holder has already applied for an overdraft, and the bank has granted the facility, then such an overdraft is termed as an authorized or agreed overdraft.
 The account holder can withdraw money up to the prescribed limit on predetermined interest and charges.

-There might be instances when the account holder has not availed the overdraft facility.
+There might be instances when the account holder has not availed of the overdraft facility.
 However, he might want to withdraw more money from the current account than the existing balance.
-If the account holder tried to make payment and there isn’t enough money then two things can happen –
+If the account holder tries to make a payment and there isn’t enough money, then two things can happen –

 - The bank will reject the payment or